Can F45 Really Change Your Body in 8 Weeks? We Put It to the Test

 Another snack idea from the app.
 This time it’s packing celery with tuna and feta cheese.
 With my diet, it’s my snacking habit that lets me down (I may or may not have just eaten some shortbread while writing this).
 So these healthy snack ideas are invaluable.

-Want to join?
+Tempted to take on the F45 eight-week challenge?
+The next one starts on Monday 16 October, and you can secure your place here.
 Head to the F45 website to find out more about the classes and the eight-week challenge, which costs £420 for two month’s unlimited training, access to the app, body scans at week one, four and eight, plus a pack of Inner Most protein powder (worth £30).
+If you do sign up, tag us in any social posts on Instagram at @byrdiebeauty.uk or @amy_lawrenson, and we’ll cheer you on.